aduffy70/Protocols/CTAB_DNA_extraction-Sphagnum.md

 ---
 Based on the Shaw Lab protocol

+# Process

-# Grinding and extracting with CTAB buffer
+## Grinding and extracting with CTAB buffer

 1. Add 2 stainless steel ball bearings to each racked 1.2ml “collection” tube using the dispenser.
 1. Sample a small amount of tissue into tubes, pushing the tissue into the bottom of the tube.
 Save the remainder of the stem in a mini-packet.